microsoft/hlsl-specs/proposals/NNNN-disallow-explicit-convs-produce-lvalues.md

 DXC inconsistently allows some C style explicit casts to produce LValues and be used as arguments for inout parameters.
 However, C style explicit casts do not produce LValues and inout parameters require LValues.
+We would like HLSL to follow C++ and not allow C style casts to produce LValues.

 ## Motivation